TV Tropes Needs Your Help

 - Have green skin and tusks, and are physically similar to (some) trolls from European folklore.

 - Have simian features instead of porcine (though this varies by universe), and they aren't necessarily outright repulsive.
-Orcish women can be beautiful, but it is an acquired taste.
-The men tend to have it rougher, but can still be ruggedly handsome.
+They can even be considered attractive, with the women being Amazonian beauties and the men burly and ruggedly handsome.

-- Are usually bigger than humans and almost always stronger.
-A tall Orc will be probably about 9 feet tall, but much more stocky and robustly built.
+- Are usually bigger than humans and almost always stronger, at least in purely biological terms.
+A notably tall Orc will be probably about 8 feet tall, but much more stocky and robustly built.
 Limbs are close to a foot thick.
+However, this does not make them immediately superior to other races in battle: elves are still much more agile, dwarves have comparable strength and toughness, and even humans can get lucky occasionally.

 - Are vastly more likely to be protagonists or supporting characters as opposed to Mooks.